n-alex-goncalves/n-alex-goncalves/README.md

-# Yo, I'm Nuno Goncalves! :octocat:
+# Yo, I'm Nuno Goncalves! 👍

 I am a **Computer Science** student at **The University of Bath**.